-Some things are easier said than done, specially managing safety, quality and CSR at once.
-According to Michael, the pressure is high from both clients and suppliers: “Customers demand faster delivery and lower prices while still maintaining the proper CSR- conditions and the suppliers are fighting with changes in the raw-material prices, wages and various costs.”
+Some things are easier said than done, especially managing safety, quality, and CSR.
+According to Michael, the pressure is high for both clients and suppliers: “Customers demand faster delivery and lower prices while still maintaining the proper CSR conditions.
+And the suppliers are fighting with changes in the raw-material prices, wages, and various costs.”

-Considering the market situation, Michael Hillmose has noticed an increased attention towards quality products to meet CSR demands in the fashion industry.
-He explains that transparency, quality and CSR are steadily growing as the key factors to maintain a healthy relation with suppliers.
-Additionally, Michael Hillmose emphasizes that promoting a stronger collaboration with suppliers is the best thing fashion companies can do, by introducing quality-programs and educating both internally and externally.
+Considering the market situation, Michael has noticed an increased attention towards quality products to meet CSR demands in the fashion industry.
+He explains that transparency, quality, and CSR are steadily growing as key factors to maintaining a healthy relationship with suppliers.

-The fashion industry is calling for loyal suppliers and high flexibility to gain competitive strength.
-Unfortunately, not all brands have the resources and power to achieve these competitive advantages through their suppliers.
-At the same time, popularity in certain production areas raises the competition, which eventually could lead to lower quality and prices.
+The fashion industry is calling for loyal suppliers and top flexibility to gain competitive strength.
+Unfortunately, not all brands have the resources and power to achieve such competitive advantages through their suppliers.
+At the same time, popularity in certain production areas raises the competition which eventually could lead to lower prices.

-We recommend the following steps for managing your production flow and develop your relation with your suppliers:
+We recommend the following steps for managing your production flow and develop your relationship with your suppliers: